 - But also provide space for them to write in comments if they choose.
 High-quality, high-value people will take the time to do so if there is something that they really want you to know.

 - Send it to the right person.
 If you mostly dealt with an assistant throughout the process, send it to that person as they had the most touchpoints with you.

 If you haven’t already, be sure to check out my full-length post on how to set up your client onboarding process from A to Z.

-And, if you’d like the done for you version, be sure to check out this post where I give you my checklists, templates for the client onboarding doc, questionnaire, walkthrough videos, welcome scripts and more!
+And, if you’d like the done for you version, be sure to check out my toolkit where I give you my checklists, templates for the client onboarding doc, questionnaire, walkthrough videos, welcome scripts and more!

-As always, shoot me an email anytime or reach out on Instagram @liveworktravelig with any questions or just to say hey.
+As always, reach out on Instagram @liveworktravelig with any questions or just to say hey.
 Hearing from readers is my favorite part of what I do!